Post-Exertional Malaise (PEM)

 - medications, supplements and vaccinations

-PEM may last hours, days, weeks, or even months.
-When the impact of a trigger is severe enough, PEM may lead to a long-term worsening of illness severity.
+Illness fluctuations caused by PEM may last hours, days, weeks, or even months.
+When the impact of a trigger is severe enough, PEM may lead to long-term deterioration, with a worsening of illness severity.

 Studies suggests that PEM is caused by abnormal energy metabolism, although the reason for this has not yet been clarified.
 Abnormal gene expression and immune biomarkers following physical exertion have been described, but the situation is very complex and more research is needed.